 Equal Opportunity and Compliance Office

 100 East Franklin Street, Unit 110, Campus Box 9160

 Chapel Hill, NC 27599-9160

 Telephone: (919) 966-3576

 Policy Statement on Nondiscrimination

 The University is committed to providing an inclusive and welcoming environment for all members of our community and to ensuring that educational and employment decisions are based on individuals' abilities and qualifications.
-Consistent with this principle and applicable laws, it is therefore the University's policy not to discriminate in offering access to its educational programs and activities or with respect to employment terms and conditions on the basis of race, color, gender, national origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity, or gender expression.
+Consistent with this principle and applicable laws, it is therefore the University's policy not to discriminate in offering access to its educational programs and activities or with respect to employment terms and conditions on the basis of race, color, gender, national origin, age, religion, creed, genetic information, disability, veteran status, sexual orientation, gender identity, or gender expression.
 Such a policy ensures that only relevant factors are considered and that equitable and consistent standards of conduct and performance are applied.
-Copies of the University's EPA and SPA Equal Opportunity Plans are available on the University's Web site at equalopportunity-ada.unc.edu/index.htm.

 The Honor Code

 The Honor System forms a bond of trust among students, faculty, and administrators.
 The University of North Carolina at Chapel Hill operates under a system of self-governance, as students are responsible for governing themselves.
 As such, our University is transformed into a powerful community of inquiry and learning.
 The Honor Code embodies the ideals of academic honesty, integrity, and responsible citizenship, and governs the performance of all academic work a student conducts at the University.
 Acceptance of an offer of admission to Carolina presupposes a commitment to the principles embodied in our century-old tradition of honor and integrity.